What is holding people back from the life that they truly want to live?

 Being aware of your challenge is important to break the habit of overthinking.

-But if you’re thinking that you’ll just remember to stop overthinking during your normal day then you’re likely just fooling yourself.
+But if you’re thinking that you’ll just remember to stop overthinking during your normal day – and in stressful situations such as an upcoming date or job interview – then you’re likely just fooling yourself.

 At least if you’re anything like me.